ths-rwth/carl/doc/markdown/installation.md

 Although we try to keep the master branch stable, there is a chance that the current revision is broken.
 You can check [here](https://travis-ci.org/smtrat/carl/builds) if the current revision compiles and all the unit tests work.

-You can download specific versions we tagged at https://github.com/smtrat/carl/releases.
+We regularly tag reasonably stable versions.
+You can find them at https://github.com/smtrat/carl/releases.

 Quick installation guide
 --------------------------------------------